stuporglue/GIS-Buzzwords/The_Job_Application_Strategy.md

 #The Job Application Strategy

 Some companys may have their own job application process which you'll need to follow, but the following is what I try to do if possible.

 Applying for a job is *much* more than just handing in a resume.
-It's actually a 6(-ish) part process.
+It's actually a several step process with multiple pieces to each step.
 The goal of this process is to become an attractive candidate and get an interview.

 The strategy is to (1) maximize the amount of time your application is in front of the company and (2) maximize how positively the company percieves you.

 These parts may occur in any order, but may commonly happen like this:

 ## 1. The email

 You're going to apply by sending an email to the company.
 The email is the first contact they're going to have with you, so it needs to be good.

 ### The subject

 The subject of the email should include your name and the job description you're applying for

  > Joe Gisser's application for the GIS Developer position

 You want it to be obvious that it's not spam, obvious which position it's for and obvious who is applying so the person receiving the email can quickly and easily decide what to do with it.

 Chances are, they get dozens or hundreds of emails every day and just want to file the job applications in a folder to review all at once.

 ### The body

 In the email you should include a short note in the body of the email.
 Once again, you are trying to maximize positive perception by making their job easy.
 The note is like a mini-cover letter.
 It should include:

  * Your name again
  * The position you're applying for